You want smart political talk without the meltdowns?

 I'm not going to be a part of it.

-I don't think the fellows have handled it well but I think it's important that we start talking by the way I like that line I don't think the fellows have handled it well that's pretty funny actually.
+I don't think the fellas have handled it well, but I think it's important that we start talking about it.

 You have to run the table as a Republican to become president.

-I mean Sean we were in a room yesterday with over a hundred hundred and twenty five women in Georgia Republicans, independents and a few Democrats.
+I mean, Sean, we were in a room yesterday with over 100, 125 women in Georgia, Republicans, Independents, and a few Democrats.

-They want transparency they want to know that we're going to be honest with them.
+They want to know that we're going to be honest with them.

-You know let's be honest that we didn't get into this 32 trillion dollar hole with just Biden our Republicans did that to us too.
+You know, let's be honest that we didn't get into this $32 trillion hole with just Biden.

-Let's be honest we have to have transparency In the classroom.
+We have to have transparency in the classroom.

 Let's make sure that we bring law and order back to our country and require prosecutors to prosecute according to the law.

-Let's acknowledge the lawlessness on the border and say that it cannot stand and start securing this border by instead of catch and release, going to catch and deport, putting more border patrol on the ground and letting them do their job.
+Let's acknowledge the lawlessness on the border and say that it cannot stand and start securing this border by instead of catch and release, going to catch into port, putting more Border Patrol on the ground and letting them do their job.

-Um I would almost think it's an opportunity for people to to get their message out uh a lot more.
+I would almost think it's an opportunity for people to get their message out a lot more if he doesn't show up at the debate.

 What's yours?

-You know, I I go based on what people have said.
+You know, I go based on what people have said.

 I mean, people want to see him on the debate.

-But I think that you know people aren't gonna elect someone who's absent.
+But I think that, you know, people aren't going to elect someone who's absent.

 I welcome him on it.

-I think that it's good for our country for them to see him as one of those options and see what's gonna happen.
+I think that it's good for our country for them to see him as one of those options and see what's going to happen.

-And I think you don't want to be, you know, so confident that you think just because you're polling well now that you're gonna continue polling well by not showing up.
+And I think you don't want to be, you know, so confident that you think just because you're polling well now that you're going to continue polling well by not showing up.

 So, you know, look, I think he needs to be on the stage.